PradipKumarDas/Competitions/IPL_2021_Cricket_Hackathon_IIT_Madras/README.md

 # Indian Premier League (IPL) 2021 Cricket Hackathon
 ## Organized by IIT Madras BSc in Programming and Data Science Team
-### This is a solution to this competition to predict T20 2021 match score after 6 overs.
+### This is my competition solution to predict runs of each innings of T20 match score after 6 overs.

 ### About the Contest
 - This is an academic competition designed for learners to learn as well as practitioners to demonstrate their capabilities.